Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 9: Stop scanner

 **Expected Results:**
-- Step 1: Guard Dashboard loads
-- Step 2: Scanner activates and camera feed starts
-- Step 3: FPS counter appears (e.g., "Scan Rate: 15 FPS")
-- Step 4: Interval counter appears (e.g., "Interval: 100ms")
-- Step 5: Status messages change (e.g., "Position QR code", "Detecting", "Success")
-- Step 6: QR code is detected
-- Step 7: FPS and interval values change dynamically
-- Step 8: Status updates to reflect scan state
-- Step 9: Scanner stops and metrics reset
+The Guard Dashboard page should load with the scanner interface.
+When the "Start Scanner" button is clicked, the scanner should activate and the camera feed should start displaying live video.
+A scan rate (FPS) counter should appear, displaying the current frames per second being processed (e.g., "Scan Rate: 15 FPS").
+An interval counter should appear, showing the time interval between scan attempts (e.g., "Interval: 100ms").
+Status text messages should change dynamically during scanning, showing different states such as "Position QR code", "Detecting", "Success", or "No QR code detected".
+When a QR code is detected in the camera frame, the detection should be processed.
+The FPS and interval values should update in real-time as scanning continues, reflecting the current performance metrics.
+The status text should update to reflect the current scan state, providing immediate feedback to the guard.
+When the scanner is stopped, the metrics should reset to initial values.

 **Actual Results:**
-- Step 1: Guard Dashboard loads
-- Step 2: Scanner activates and camera feed starts
-- Step 3: FPS counter appears (e.g., "Scan Rate: 15 FPS")
-- Step 4: Interval counter appears (e.g., "Interval: 100ms")
-- Step 5: Status messages change (e.g., "Position QR code", "Detecting", "Success")
-- Step 6: QR code is detected
-- Step 7: FPS and interval values change dynamically
-- Step 8: Status updates to reflect scan state
-- Step 9: Scanner stops and metrics reset
+Scanner activated and camera feed started.
+FPS counter displayed scan rate.
+Interval counter showed scan interval.
+Status messages updated dynamically.
+QR code detection worked.
+Metrics updated in real-time.
+Status reflected scan state correctly.
+Metrics reset when scanner stopped.

 **Status:** Passed